Duncan Pow

-Duncan Pow (born October 8 1977) is a Scottish actor.
+Duncan Pow (born 8 October 1977) is a Scottish actor.
 He is known in the United Kingdom for television roles in the Sky 1 series Dream Team, and the BBC One series Holby City.
-He is known internationally for his role in the Star Wars film Rogue One and the Disney+ prequel series Andor.
+He is known internationally for his role as Ruescott Melshi in the Star Wars film Rogue One (2016) and the Disney+ prequel series Andor (2022–2025).

 Early life

 Pow was born in Edinburgh, and moved to Wells, England, when he was eleven.
 Pow attended The Blue School, Wells, going on to study mathematics at the University of Edinburgh and multimedia technology at Leeds Metropolitan University where he received a first class honours degree.

 Career

 Pow began his acting career in 2005 appearing in a Channel 4 TV miniseries titled Psycho.
-Also he 2005, he first appeared in the Sky 1 drama series Dream Team as the character Liam MacKay.
+Also in 2005, he first appeared in the Sky 1 drama series Dream Team as the character Liam MacKay.
 Pow appeared in 61 episodes until the show ended in 2007.'